influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/features/influx_tools.md

 #### `[ -force ]`

-Disables the default prompt asking the user if they wish to proceed with compaction.
+Flag to disable the default prompt asking the user if they wish to proceed with compaction.

 #### `-path <shard_path>`